 Brunei Darussalam's Foreign Ministry Receives Copy Of Credentials Of Qatar's Ambassador

-(MENAFN- Gulf Times) Permanent Secretary for Protocol and Consular Affairs at the Ministry of Foreign Affairs of Brunei Darussalam Haji Muhamad Fakhri bin Haji Muhamad received a copy of the credentials of HE Abdullah Hamad Ali Al Adham Al Marri as Ambassador Extraordinary and Plenipotentiary of the State of Qatar to Brunei Darussalam Brunei
+Permanent Secretary for Protocol and Consular Affairs at the Ministry of Foreign Affairs of Brunei Darussalam H E Haji Muhamad Fakhri bin Haji Muhamad received a copy of the credentials of H E Abdullah Hamad Ali Al Adham Al Marri as Ambassador Extraordinary and Plenipotentiary of the State of Qatar to Brunei Darussalam.

 Legal Disclaimer: